Cornell University, Department of Ecology and Evolutionary Biology

 Photo by Angel Trejo

-Walt Disney World Resort
+Walt Disney World Resort and New College of Florida

-I worked at Walt Disney World as an Aquatic Research Professional Intern under Dr. Andy Stamper, focusing on dolphin cognition and behavior research led by Dr. Heidi Harley from New College of Florida (NCF).
-I conducted research sessions, analyzed acoustic data, and communicated findings to Disney guests.
-Afterward, I worked as a psychology lab technician at NCF, leading a project cataloging dolphin vocalizations.
-I also assisted with other projects, like measuring coral with a 3D scanner with the occasional help of a friendly sea turtle.
+I worked at Walt Disney World as an Aquatic Research Professional Intern under Dr. Andy Stamper, focusing on a long-term dolphin cognition and communication research project led by Dr. Heidi Harley from New College of Florida (NCF).
+I conducted daily research trials, analyzed behavioral and acoustic data, and communicated findings to Disney guests.
+After my internship I continued working at Disney as a lab technician through NCF, now focused on leading a project to build a vocalization repertoire to better understand how dolphins communicate with each other.